Flight to Hawaii lands with extra passenger on board, thanks to a doctor and 3 nurses

 Baby born on flight to Hawaii

-With the help of NICU nurses Lani Bamfield, Amanda Beeding and Mimi Ho, they all helped deliver the baby who arrived at just 29 weeks.
+With the help of NICU nurses Lani Bamfield, Amanda Beeding and Mimi Ho, they all helped deliver the baby, at just 29 weeks gestation.

 “I don't know how a patient gets so lucky as to have three neonatal intensive care nurses onboard the same flight when she is in emergency labor, but that was the situation we were in,” Dr. Glenn said.
 "Everybody jumped in together and everyone helped out."